Range Resources: Contamination of water in Parker County, Texas

 In 2010, the United States Environmental Protection Agency (EPA) issued an emergency order against the company, stating that the company's drilling activities in Parker County, Texas had led to the contamination of at least two residential drinking water wells.
 The company denied the allegations, and said the presence of methane was a result of naturally occurring migration, and had shown up in nearby water wells long before it drilled its gas wells.
 The EPA said that natural gas drilling by the company has contributed to the contamination of at least 2 residential drinking water wells in the county and ordered it to step in immediately.
 "Based on our findings to date, it's very clear that our activities have not had any impact on the water aquifer in southern Parker county or the subject water wells," the company said in a statement.
 The company said its investigations revealed that methane in the aquifer existed long before its drilling and likely is a naturally occurring migration from several shallow gas zones immediately below the water aquifer.

 However, after a hearing in 2011, Texas Railroad Commission staff concluded that, based on chemical composition, the gas in the water wells came from the shallow Strawn Formation, rather than the deeper Barnett Shale, in which the company's wells were completed.
 They also concluded that pressure tests by Range showed mechanical integrity of the casing.
 EPA and the two homeowners were invited to present evidence at the hearing, but did not.

 In March 2012, the EPA dropped its order against the company.
 The company said the move could help its $4.2 million defamation lawsuit against a Parker County couple who alleged in a $6.5 million lawsuit that Range contaminated their drinking water.

 In December 2013, the federal Office of the Inspector General, addressing complaints by six US senators, issued a report concluding that the EPA had been justified in issuing its 2010 emergency order, and had acted reasonably in withdrawing the order after the company had agreed to groundwater quality monitoring.

+Public relations campaigns

 Public relations campaign regarding zoning

 The company has sponsored public relations campaigns supporting permitted use zoning regulations rather than conditional use zoning, which would provide for case-by-case hearings for citizen review of Range's drilling near their land or neighborhoods.
 According to NPR: "Mount Pleasant and its three citizen supervisors were ridiculously outmanned...in [an ensuing] full-scale PR war" with Range Resources when the supervisors decided to follow conditional use zoning policy used in other states such as Texas, Colorado and Wyoming.
 Through letters to lessors, Range wrote that it might stop drilling in the township if the township enacted conditional use zoning.
 Other townships that enacted conditional use zoning have been sued by Range Resources.